composablesys/collabs/template-app/README.md

 ## Changing the Network

-The template uses `compoventuals-ws-client`'s `WebSocketNetwork` on the client and `compoventuals-ws-server` on the testing server.
+The template uses `Collabs-ws-client`'s `WebSocketNetwork` on the client and `Collabs-ws-server` on the testing server.
 So, all communication happens through the testing server, which clients connect to using WebSockets.

 While the starter server is convenient for testing, it is not appropriate for actual deployments: all users on the site are collaborators, and the state is not saved, except as an ever-growing message log in the server's memory.
 You should instead customize the app's [`BroadcastNetwork`](TODO) to integrate with your own server, or use one that integrates with an existing network (e.g., [`MatrixWidgetNetwork`](TODO)).
 You should also set up [saving and loading](TODO: relevant guide) in the client app.